 The stations have demonstrated the ability to develop strong working relationships with local school systems and routinely air programs produced by local high school students.
 Each year, between 140 and 160 students work in paid positions or internships at the station.
 Recently, of the 142 students working at the station, 80 percent were in-state and 20 percent were out-of-state.

-Students and professional staff work side-by-side to produce 13.5 hours of local news each week with newscasts at 4 PM, 5 PM, 6 PM and 10 PM.
-The WVUA+ newscasts typically receive top ratings for its target audience.
-In addition to the regularly scheduled broadcasts, the WVUA+ web site, Facebook, Twitter and other new media applications are used to inform the public in this ever-changing world of electronic communication.
+Students and professional staff work side-by-side to produce 13.5 hours of local news each week with newscasts at 5 PM, 6 PM and 10 PM.
+The WVUA-TV newscasts typically receive top ratings for its target audience.
+In addition to the regularly scheduled broadcasts, the WVUA-TV web site, Facebook, Twitter and other social media applications are used to inform the public in this ever-changing world of electronic communication.

 UNIVERSITY OF ALABAMA SPORTS